shoppad/mesa-templates/hubspot/contact/send-to-shopify-customer/README.md

 - Go to the Input named "Install" and click "Test" (leave "Pass a Payload to the Test" unchecked").
 This will install a workflow in HubSpot, which will call our own webhook, and then create the customer in HubSpot.
 - To verify that the installation, check in HubSpot that a workflow named 'Mesa Contact Created' and 'Mesa Contact Updated' workflows have been created and is enabled (in HubSpot, go to "Automation" and "Workflows" at the top).
 - If the workflows are not there, please check the Mesa logs for any errors.
-- Enable the Automation on the right and click Save.
+- Enable the Automation in the right sidebar and click Save.
 - Once you create a HubSpot contact, you should start receiving data within a few minutes.

 ## Optional Customizations